dudubs/pdf.js/README.md

 ## Using PDF.js in a web application

 To use PDF.js in a web application you can choose to use a pre-built version of the library or to build it from source.
-We supply pre-built versions for usage with NPM and Bower under the `pdfjs-dist` name.
+We supply pre-built versions for usage with NPM under the `pdfjs-dist` name.
 For more information and examples please refer to the [wiki page](https://github.com/mozilla/pdf.js/wiki/Setup-pdf.js-in-a-website) on this subject.